stasm/webapp-langpacks/webapp-langpacks.markdown

     mozApps.getAdditionalLanguages(manifestURI);

-This method returns a `DOMRequest` which resolves to the JSON-parsed value of the `'webapps.languages.' + appId` Gecko pref.
+This method returns a `DOMRequest` which resolves to an object with installed additional languages available for the current apps as keys and language versions as values.

 The information about the bundled and the default languages is stored in `meta` elements and can be accessed synchronously.